ObamaFoundation/actions/health-check/README.md

 In its most basic form, the health check simply checks that the supplied endpoint returns a `200` status.

 The action can also accept a newline-delimited set of assertions that are evaluated by Node.
 Yes, in an `eval()`.
 Don\'t @ me.
 These are VERY simple assertions, so don't expect too much.
-Assertions have precisely three parts, separated by whitespace.
-Keys and values may not contain any whitespace:
+Assertions have precisely three parts:

   1. a `key` representing the `key` name of the healthcheck JSON blob that you wish to evaluate.
-Cannot contain whitespace.
-  2. an `operator` which is any (single) valid JS boolean operator
+  2. an `operator` which is any (single) valid JS boolean operator (excluding triple-equals and variants)
   3. a comparison `value`.

-Cannot contain whitespace.
+Combining operators and expressions will result in undefined behavior.
+This isn't a fully fleshed-our DSL.

 Because GH actions is stringly-typed, you do not (and should not) add extra quotes to string values.
 Thus, `version === kjhaskasdfsdfad` is evaluated by the JS interpreter as `'value-from-key-version' === 'kjhaskasdfsdfad'`.
 Booleans, too, are converted to strings: `boolean === true` evaluates as `'value-from-key-boolean' === 'true'`